Transgenic Research

 You might wish to request a PDF of this paper

-Upon receiving the signed document I will sign and return one copy to you by fax, for your archives and will provide you with a compressed ZIP file by e-mail, with the requested database clones and help files.
+Upon receiving your request I will return you a compressed ZIP file by e-mail, with the requested database clones and help files.

-The "clones" work in any FileMaker version 5.0 or newer, both in Windows and Mac platforms
+The FM5 "clones" work in FileMaker version 5.0, both in Windows and Mac platforms The FM7 "clones" work in any FileMaker version 7.0 or newer, both in Windows and Mac platforms

 Hope this is useful for your research